 - Tax Loss Selling.
 If you have taxable capital gains this year in your non-registered account, you may want to sell some of your losing stocks.
 Why?
 The realized losses will offset your gains, thus reducing your taxable amount.
 Capital losses can also be carried back against capital gains accrued in the previous 3 years and carried forward indefinitely.
-Make sure you do this by December 24th though as it takes 3 days to settle your trade.
-Another note is that the markets close early on Christmas Eve, so trade accordingly.
+Make sure you do this by December 23th though as it takes 3 business days to settle your trade.

 - Be Patient when Taking Stock Profits.
-If you want to take profits in a stock, wait until the new year.
+If you want to take profits in a stock (in a taxable account), wait until the new year.
 That way, you’ll have a year of tax deferral.

 - Charitable Donations.
-You have until Dec 31 to make your charitable donations in order for it to count under the 2010 tax year.
-Also when you file your taxes next year, make sure you file all the donations under one person.
+You have until Dec 31 to make your charitable donations in order for it to count under the current tax year.
+Also when you file your taxes, make sure you file all the donations under one person.
 Here is an article on how the donation tax credit works.

 - Donate Stock instead of Cash to Charities.
 It may be a bit late for this now because of processing time, but if you donate stock to a charity instead of cash you’ll get tax bonuses.
 The tax regulations now state that stock donated to a charity will not face any capital gains taxes AND the contributor will receive a tax receipt for the amount donated.
 Check out my article on “Charitable Donation Tax Credit Strategies” for more information on how to maximize this tax rule.

 - Organize your Paper Work.
-If you are diligent with organizing your tax paperwork, it’s soon time to separate your 2010 receipts/paperwork from your upcoming 2011.
+If you are diligent with organizing your tax paperwork, it’s soon time to separate your current year receipts/paperwork from the upcoming year.
 What I typically do is clear out the filing cabinet at the end of the year and put all tax paperwork into large envelopes.
 This comes in handy when filing income taxes before the income tax deadline in April.